GIScience/gis-training-resource-center/content/Trainers_corner/en_how_to_teach_GIS.md

 ```

 1. During the first demonstration encourage the trainees to just watch what you are doing.
 Do this slowly and deliberately.
-2. In the secound demonstration let the trainees follow along on their computers.
+2. In the second demonstration, let the trainees follow along on their computers.
-3. The third demonstration can be used to address problems some of the participants might encounter during the secound demonstration.
-Sometimes it is worthed to give the trainees some time to explore different options.
-For example during tasks that have to do with styling of layers or maps.
+3. The third demonstration can be used to address problems some of the participants might encounter during the second demonstration.
+Sometimes, it is worth to give the trainees some time to explore different options.
+For example, during tasks that have to do with styling of layers or maps.

 Once everybody has managed to produce the desired results, you can move on.